OasisDEX/summerfi-monorepo/sdk/sdk-docs/SDK API Reference.md

 true
 ```

-### Authorize as Merkl Rewards Operator Transaction
+### Generate Transaction to Authorize as Merkl Rewards Operator

-Generate a transaction to authorize AdmiralsQuarters as a Merkl rewards operator for a user.
+Generate a transaction to authorize multicall contract (AQ) as a Merkl rewards operator for a user.

 #### Parameters